TotallyInformation/TotallyInformation.github.io/_github_pages/github-pages-issues.md

 * Jekyll documentation is, in my opinion, poor.
 Information is badly spread between pages.
 For example, trying to find a comprehensive list of variable filters that actually work with Jekyll is difficult.
 Some documentation is left up to the core documentation of the Liquid templating engine.
 However, while that is comprehensive, it applies to the use of Liquid in its original environment, not everything works in Jekyll.

 * There are too many inconsistent differences between different parts of Jekyll.
 For example, why are there so many differences in the schema definitions for Pages, Posts and Collection Documents?

+* In the `page` object, not all properties are set as one might expect. `page.date` for example is not set unless you create it manually in the frontmatter.
+Again, not all page properties actually apply to "Pages", some only apply to posts or collection documents.
+Highly confusing.